rehierl/abstract-properties/12-x-doctree-traversal/12-2-default-pre-order/1-1-apply-the-rule.md

-Since the pre-order rule will effectively prefix a node's current sequence of subsequent siblings by its child order, a node can be treated afterwards as having no more child nodes, which is why the pre-order rule can be said to remove all child nodes by turning them into subsequent siblings of their former parent.
-Based on that, the pre-order rule can be understood to push the child nodes of a node, including all of their descendants, one level upwards closer to the tree's root.
+Since the pre-order rule will effectively prefix a node's current sequence of subsequent siblings by its child order, a node can be treated afterwards as having no more child nodes, which is why the pre-order rule can be said to remove all child nodes by turning them into subsequent siblings.
+Based on that, the pre-order rule can be understood to push the child nodes of a node, including all of their descendants, one level upwards closer to the tree's root - i.e. "flatten the tree's height".

-Note that, in this context, a missing sequence can be treated as being equivalent to an empty sequence (i.e. no null-reference errors).
+Note that a missing sequence can be treated as being equivalent to an empty sequence - i.e. no null-reference errors.

 Note that, if a node is a leaf, then the rule will have no effect.
 Likewise, a node that had subsequent siblings but no child nodes will remain unchanged.
 In